kadeem-lewis/planner-app/README.md

 # Planner App

-This is my overambitious planner app that I hope to build over the course of the next few months. the goal is to create something I can use it in everyday life and will also teach me how to better use different technologies.
-Currently it is using git, webpack, npm and nodeJs.
+This is my overambitious planner app that I hope to build over the course of the next few months. the goal is to create something I can use it in everyday life and will also teach me how to better use different technologies. ~~Currently it is using git, webpack, npm and nodeJs.~~

+Currently it is using git, vite, React, Typescript, TailwindCSS and Firebase.

 ## To Do List